danmarksmiljoeportal/arealeditering/doc/README.md

 # Arealeditering

 Arealeditering is an application at DMP that contains a set of datasets that can be edited in a user interface.
-The uesr interface communicates with a backend via a REST API that is also exposed for use by approved third parties.
+The user interface communicates with a backend via a REST API that is also exposed for use by approved third parties.

 To get approved for access please contact DMP.